-- f.
-To promote the use of nontraditional and nonstructural storm water management measures; - g.
+- g.
 To promote storm water management systems that require lower maintenance; - h.
 To encourage designs that allow for the containment in the event of a spill; - i.
-To promote a balance between pre-development and post-development flow and volume; - i.
+To promote a balance between pre-development and post-development flow and volume; - j.
 To properly pre-treat all storm water runoff; - k.
 To promote designs that maintain groundwater recharge volumes; - 1.
 To address salt and sand loading